httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 choose digest-algorithms from the IANA Digest Algorithm Values registry in
 {{iana-digest-algorithm-registry}}.

-To help endpoints understand weaker algorithms from stronger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm.
+To help endpoints distinguish weaker algorithms from stronger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most recent appraisal of the digest-algorithm.

 An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "deprecated" ones.